 Using “Sales” filters allows you to hone in on properties and property owners with very specific traits, allowing you to glean different informational insights based on your needs (more on that later).

-Once you’ve searched and identified a property of interest, you can very easily dive in and view property sales records.
+Once you have conducted your search and identified a property of interest, you can easily dive in and view the details.